freddy38510/quasar-app-extension-ssg/README.md

 Default: `10`

-The generation of routes are concurrent, `ssg.concurrency` specifies the amount of routes that run in one thread.
+Page generation is concurrent, `ssg.concurrency` specifies the amount of page generation that runs in one thread.

 ### `interval`